 Ultimate responsibility for liquidity risk management rests with the board of governors, which has built an appropriate liquidity risk management framework for the management of the Company's short, medium and long-term funding and liquidity management requirements.
 The Company manages liquidity risk by maintaining adequate reserves, banking facilities and reserve borrowing facilities, by continuously monitoring forecast and actual cash flows and matching the maturity profiles of financial assets and liabilities.

-The financial liabilities of the Company amounted to HK\$18,000 (2019: HK\$18,000) are interest-free and repayable on demand.
+The financial liability of the Company amounted to HK\$614,800 (2021: HK\$19,000) is interest-free and repayable on demand.

 Interest rate risks